Who and where are you from?

 How you got into this?

 My mother was a working artist while I was growing up and I spent a tremendous amount of time watching her work in her studio.
 She had a unique and somewhat casual approach to art that always made it feel accessible to me.
 We would listen to records from all over the world and I would fall into a sort of spell while I watched her paint.
-The tranquility of the artist studio was the one constant in an otherwise peripatetic childhood.
+The tranquility of the artist studio was the one constant in an otherwise ever shifting landscape.
 The positive associations I have with art making all stemmed from this time in my life and are still very much with me.

 What is your driving force?

 There is a sort of happy mania that forces me to constantly paint.
 I sometimes have this sense that time outside the studio is wasted time and I try to break myself from this line of thinking.
-My work is constantly changing and I think part of me wants to see what’s going to happen next.
+My style is constantly changing and I think part of me wants to see what’s going to happen next.
 As I’m easily influenced by my surroundings and moods, the change in my work can be a surprise even to me.

 I have recently been scouring vintage photographs especially of the Victorian and Edwardian Era , looking for an expression or look that I feel transcends time.
 Occasionally there is something I instantly recognize in a face as familiar and that will become my subject..
 It appeals to me that though this person is long gone, the story that is captured in their expression remains.
 I seek to resurrect their story and set it into a present and abstracted construct.
 I incorporate found objects, fabrics, gold leaf and organic elements into my current paintings.
 I like the physical layers they help to create and feel those layers act as metaphors for times past.